siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 The answer is transport.
 The later registration must be a redistribution of the same energy already present in the earlier one.
 We encode that local accounting by a flow field $\mathbf{S}(\mathbf{r};1,2)$, which relates one registered distribution to the other.
+So transport is not something that happens after reconfiguration; it is the local structure of that reconfiguration.

 The difference